reeperbahnause/csv-importer/README.md

 <!-- /MarkdownTOC -->

 ## About the Firefly III CSV importer
 This is a tool to import CSV files into [Firefly III](https://github.com/firefly-iii/firefly-iii).

-It works by using a personal access token to access your Firefly III installation's API.
+It works with access to your Firefly III installation's API.
 It will then create transactions based upon the CSV files you upload.

 ### Purpose